kashi618/ZenZone/writeup/Project WriteUp.md

 Therefore, I wanted to build on this concept of allowing users to log their emotions, but also how intense they feel it.

 ### Feedback from Potential End-Users
-How often do you change emotions? (eg. from happy to sad) subject1 - often, every hour
+How often do you change emotions? (eg. from happy to sad) and how long?

+subject1 - Often, Every hour

-subject2 - very rarely, 2 hours
+subject2 - Few times per day, Every 2 hours

-subject3 - frequenty, hourly
+subject3 - Frequently, Hourly

-subject4 - autistic, every 10 minutes or 5 hours
+subject4 - Sometimes, Hourly

-subject5 - pretty often, 1hour 20mins
+subject5 - Pretty often, Every 1.5 hours

-subject6 -
+subject6 - Alot throughout the day, 1-2 hours

 ## Plan and Design